Alamantus/Lexiconga/README.md

 It's less useful, but `npm run serve-frontend-only` will bundle and serve _only_ the front end stuff from `localhost:1234`.
 The bundled files all still get bundled into `dist`.

+Parcel Bundler version < 2 doesn't use PostCSS 8+, so upgrading autoprefixer will not work.
+Keep autoprefixer at the highest version within the 9 major version until you're able to figure out how parcel-bundler 2+ works.

 ## Production

 `npm run bundle` bundles and minifies the frontend stuff and also copies the backend stuff to `dist`.
 Be sure to run `npm run clear` to delete the contents of `dist` and `.cache` before using `npm run bundle` to make sure you don't get old dev versions of the bundled code included in your upload.